Sergio00166/webFILE/README.md

 - Leverages browser-native codecs only.
 - Caches metadata and subtitles to minimize `ffmpeg` calls.
 - Switch audio tracks in-browser (requires experimental Web Platform flags).
-- SSA/ASS subtitle support via `jassub.js`.
+- SSA/ASS subtitle support via `JASSUB` on the client.
-- On-demand SSA/ASS → WebVTT conversion.
+- On-demand SSA/ASS → WebVTT conversion, used when JASSUB does not render or fails.
+  To enable, press and hold the settings button in the player until it changes color.
 - Extracts embedded subtitles from `.mkv`, `.mp4`, etc.
 - Auto-loads external `.mks` subtitles matching video basename.